vbarrielle/aaacs/README.md

 representation, aaacs will compute which user is a creditor and which is a debitor, and by which amount.

-For now the tool is CLI only, but expect a GUI in the future.
+For now the tool is mature in CLI only, but a GUI is in development.

 ## Example